remult/remult/docs/tutorials/react/crud.md

 }
 ```

-   The `handleChange` function simply replaces the `tasks` state with a new array containing all unchanged tasks and a new version of the current that includes the modified `values`.
+   The `handleChange` function simply replaces the `tasks` state with a new array containing all unchanged tasks and a new version of the current task that includes the modified `values`.

    After the browser refreshes, the tasks can be renamed and marked as completed.